Last updated: August 26, 2022

 How can the assigned note-taker fully concentrate on the meeting all the while taking down crucial key points from the meeting?
 This is where discrepancies and inconsistencies start to come in, especially if you’re assigning this task to someone who’s doing it for the first time.
 It can be confusing and challenging.
-Designating an internal person may be cost-effective but plausible limitations can emerge from it.
+Designating an internal person may be cost-effective, but plausible limitations can emerge from it.

 Hire a professional note-taker

-If you don’t want someone from the team to do the meeting minutes, another way to jot it down is through hiring a professional note-taker.
+If you don’t want someone from the team to do the meeting minutes, another way to jot it down is by hiring a professional note-taker.
 He will be physically present together with the group throughout the meeting.
-With his own preferred devices, he’ll record everyone’s opinions and concerns, and witness how all come together with a final decision on certain objectives.
+With his own preferred devices, he’ll record everyone’s opinions and concerns and witness how all come together with a final decision on certain objectives.
 Having a note-taker in charge of the minutes is convenient, however, this benefit may be killing your budget.
 The fee for the time and labor of the note-taker and the fee of the actual meeting minutes document are two separate payments.
 This wouldn’t be a problem for companies who can afford to shell out large sums every month.
 Of course, the same can’t be said for the smaller players.